 It's unrealistic to generate entire videos when you're still testing prompts out.

-tab, and test out prompts as you regularly would.
-You can go back and forth between the txt2img
+Click on the txt2img tab, and test out prompts as you regularly would.
+You can go back and forth between the txt2img tab and the Deforum tab.

 Make sure you set a Stable Diffusion seed value.
 The actual value doesn't matter as much as having one.

 The same prompt with the same seed will always produce the same result.
-So if you get something you like and you know the seed, you can produce the same exact result in the Deforum
+So if you get something you like and you know the seed, you can produce the same exact result in the Deforum tab.

-(make sure you copy this seed over to the Deforum
+(make sure you copy this seed over to the Deforum tab)

 Add Sound

-, you can add a soundtrack to it.
+Since the download file is a .mp4, you can add a soundtrack to it.

-label.
+Go to the Output tab, and check the File option under the Add sountrack label.
 You can use the sample track, or enter the URL or absolute path of an audio file.

-(you can get the absolute path of any file on your computer by right clicking the file and selecting Copy as path
+(you can get the absolute path of any file on your computer by right clicking the file and selecting Copy as path)

-and your video will come with audio!
+Click Generate and your video will come with audio!